fharper/speakerkit/abstracts.md

 _Characters: 751_

+#### Shorter Abstract

+You can have the best product out there, but if your documentation isn’t on par with the experience you want to offer, success is not guaranteed.
+So use the documentation as your secret weapon for greater adoption, and growth that you may have not known you could achieve.

+It’s time for you to step up your game!
+Learn about the benefits of high quality and educational documentation and the true role it plays in the developer community.
+You’ll also learn the principles of a solid foundation, and tips on how to use one of the most powerful developer relations’ tools.

+_Characters: 571_

 #### Outline

 This talk is divided in three main acts, mainly focusing on tips, tricks and interesting examples to unleash your secret weapon, your developers documentation: